slowernews/wisdom-tldr/chapters/chapter_appendix.md

 The ability to [focus](chapter_3_action.md#on-focus-time-management-and-productivity) is a superpower.

+The ability to [forgive]() is a superpower.

 <!--
+> *'Perspective shifts will unlock more than smartness will.' -- Astro Teller*

+People who can't change their minds never move forward.
+Worse still, they see themselves as heroes.
+They stop getting promoted.
+Their work colleagues avoid them.
+Their friends call less often.
+Their disagreeable dispositions mean that people don't want them around.
+They are prisoners of their beliefs.
+They want everyone to see that they're right.
+If they persist long enough, the only people they have in their circles are people who have the same (incorrect) worldview.

 sustainable competitive advantage.Here are five big ones.
 1 - The ability to learn faster than your competition Marc Andreessen promotes the idea of “strong beliefs, weakly held,”